 How ScopedLabs works

-ScopedLabs is a collection of planning-grade calculators built around real-world constraints: overhead, efficiency loss, headroom, and margin.
+ScopedLabs is a collection of engineering-style planning tools built around real-world constraints: overhead, efficiency loss, headroom, margin, and documented assumptions.
 Fast inputs.
 Clear outputs.
-No “magic numbers.”
+No magic numbers.

 What this is

-ScopedLabs is designed for the moment right before you order parts or commit to an install: “Will this actually work in the real world?”
-Each tool is meant to be a reliable sanity-check, not a sales pitch.
+ScopedLabs is designed for the moment before you order parts, commit to an install, or validate a design assumption: “Will this actually work in the real world?”
+Each tool is meant to be a reliable planning check, not a sales pitch.

-• Field math — quick sizing and verification.
+• Field math — quick sizing, conversion, and verification.

-• Planning checks — guardrails for common failure points.
+• Planning checks — guardrails for common failure points and weak margins.

 What this isn’t